webix-hub/docs/data/api/refs/ui.treetable_events.md

 - api/link/ui.treetable_onitemcheck_event.md - fires when you check an item in tree and treetable
 - api/link/ui.treetable_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.treetable_onitemdblclick_event.md - fires when a component item was double-clicked
+- api/link/ui.treetable_onliveedit_event.md - occurs when data was changed in the editor
 - api/link/ui.treetable_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )
 - api/link/ui.treetable_onmousemove_event.md - fires when the mouse was moved over the specified component
 - api/link/ui.treetable_onmousemoving_event.md - fires when the mouse was moved over the component
 - api/link/ui.treetable_onmouseout_event.md - fires when the mouse was moved out from the specified item
 - api/link/ui.treetable_onresize_event.md - fires when the width or height of DataTable was changed
+- api/link/ui.treetable_onrowresize_event.md - fires when height of row was changed
 - api/link/ui.treetable_onscrollx_event.md - fires when the user scrolls the table left or right
 - api/link/ui.treetable_onscrolly_event.md - fires when the user scrolls the table up or down
 - api/link/ui.treetable_onselectchange_event.md - fires when selection is changed in DataTable